Mother: Annual Youth Theatre Festival (AYTF) 2019

 TO BE IN THE AUDIENCE Students from Years 9–12 can also participate as audience members.
 Students will get insight into different theatrical styles as well as support their peers on stage from their own school and from schools throughout the region.
 The performance on 28 June 2019 will spark creativity and discussion points for the classroom around the themes and ideas presented.

 TO BE A CREATOR AYTF gives high school drama students the opportunity to explore different theatrical styles, and work with industry professionals including writers, directors, actors and technicians, as together they create an original performance 8–12 minutes in length.
-School group applications are now open!
-Applications close 1 March 2019.
+Applications have now closed for AYTF 2019.

 Please contact Ian Zammit with any questions on 02 4723 7606 or firstname.lastname@example.org